Wierdox/godot_pinned_debugger_tabs/README.md

 If the plugin seems to fail, try editing the first variable `time_until_open`, it might depend on your PC.

 For 3.x users, make note that this plugin will cancel out the yellow/red icon on Errors tab if pinned, and the pin may disapear on project run.
 This is only visual though.
+And due to the feature not existing, pressing the blue pin on a pinned tab will do nothing.